carlos-molina/TECOmate/README.md

 1. start geth using rinkeby testnet and enabling json-rpc api:
    - `% geth --rinkeby   --syncmode "fast" --cache=1024 --rpc console`

-1. go to  CCCRestClient folder and start the client.
-It will retrieve the execution sequences from a local folders (dataseller.pmlExex1, dataseller.pmlExecSeq2, etc.) and send them to the CCC:
+1. go to  the CCCRestClient folder and start the client.
+It will retrieve the execution sequences from the local folders (dataseller.pmlExec1, dataseller.pmlExecSeq2, etc.) and send them to the CCC:
    - `% ./runClient.sh`